Source: So happy 59/Shutterstock.com

 What are the cheapest phone plans?

 The cheapest phone plans are no-frills prepaid monthly plans that come with very limited calls, data and text allowances.
-Here are the cheapest available from the big telco providers:
+Here are the cheapest available from the big telco providers for $20 and under:

 • 2degrees: $8 Plan: 150MB – 100mins & unlimited texts to NZ/OZ